HarrisonSong/shibboleth_setup_with_nginx_on_ubuntu/README.md

     ```
    SAML2 SAML1 correspond to **SAML2.0** and **SAML1.1** protocols.
 Here the configuration states that both **SAML2.0** and **SAML1.1** are allowed.
 One thing you need to be careful here is the entityID.
 It **must match** with the entityID in the one inside **id provider metadata** you get from your id provider.

-4. ```<MetadataProvider>```
+4.```MetadataProvider```

 This block specifies the solution to obtain ip provider metadata, either through secured https request or locally.
 Easy way to get thing done is to use the local way, which you just need to put the id provider metadata file on your server and update `file` attribute to point to the metadata location.

-5. ```<RequestMapper>```
+5.```RequestMapper```

 This is a necessary configuration in order to map the protection target location to shibboleth so that it know where to protect.
 This is originally not needed but because we use fastCGI, it is required.
 Following is an example matching the nginx configuration above:

 	```
 	<RequestMapper type="XML">